HUNGARY, SLOVAKIA & TRANSYLVANIA BIRDING TOUR: DETAILED ITINERARY

-Hungary & Transylvania: Day 1 Our Hungary & Transylvania birding tour begins in the early afternoon at Budapest, from where we will drive to Tokaj in northeastern Hungary for a two nights stay.
+Hungary, Slovakia & Transylvania: Day 1 Our Hungary & Transylvania birding tour begins in the early afternoon at Budapest, from where we will drive to the Tokaj area in northeastern Hungary for a two nights stay.
 We will arrive in time for some initial exploration.

 White Storks are still common in the area and the flooded woodlands along the Bodrog River are alive with the sound of Common Nightingales and Eurasian Golden Orioles, while other species of interest include non-introduced Mute Swans and Syrian Woodpecker.